Cash rounding: Rounding with 0.10 or 10 intervals

 In Sweden between 1985 and 1992, prices were rounded up for sales ending in 5 öre.

-In China, coins smaller than 1 jiao (¥0.1 or 10 fen) are now rare though still valid.
+In China, coins smaller than 1 jiao (10 fen or ¥0.10) are now rare though still valid.
 As a result, many shops simply truncate their bills down to the next 1-jiao increment, giving the customer a discount of up to 9 fen; however, many other stores round sales to the nearest jiao values, and 5 fen is usually rounded up.

-In Chile, the 1 and 5 peso coins were withdrawn on November 1, 2017 (but still legal tender), and rounding for cash transactions was implemented, prices are rounded down to the nearest 10 pesos if the value is $1–5, and rounded up if the value is $6–9.
+In Chile, the 1 and 5 peso coins were withdrawn on 1 November 2017 (but still legal tender), and rounding for cash transactions was implemented, prices are rounded down to the nearest 10 pesos if the value is $1–5, and rounded up if the value is $6–9.
 Most prices are already rounded to the nearest 10 pesos, and many small businesses round to 50 or 100 pesos due to the low value and availability of lower denominations.

 In Israel, 5 agorot coins were removed from circulation on 1 January 2008, after 1 agora coins had already been removed in 1991.
 Transaction amounts can still be specified to the nearest agora.
 Cash purchase totals are rounded to the nearest 10 agorot.
 A 5 agorot total is rounded up to 10 agorot.

 In South Korea, the 1- and 5-won coins are not used (but still legal tender).
 Prices are generally rounded to the nearest 10 won (though generally to the nearest 50 or 100 won in many stores apart from supermarkets), and cash payments are rounded to the same.

-In Ukraine, from 1 October 2019, the 1-, 2- & 5-kopiyka coins were demonetized and withdrawn from circulation, with the 25-kopiyok coin softly withdrawn.
+In Ukraine, from 1 October 2019, the 1-, 2- and 5-kopiyka coins were demonetized and withdrawn from circulation, with the 25-kopiyok coin softly withdrawn.
 From then all cash payments would be rounded to the nearest 10 kopiyok.

+In Peru, the 1-céntimo coin was discontinued in 2011, and the 5-céntimo followed in 2019.
+Prices are now rounded to the nearest 10 céntimos.

+In South Africa, the production of 1 and 2-cent coins was discontinued in 2002, followed by 5-cent coins in 2012, primarily due to inflation having devalued them, but they remain legal tender.
+Prices are nowadays rounded to the nearest 10 cents.

 Rounding with 0.25 intervals

-The system used in Denmark from 1989 to 2008 is the following:
+The system used in Denmark from 1989 to 2008 was the following: